zhutoutoutousan/A-study-note-as-a-beginner/README.md

 - Theoretical
   - High-level
     - A framework prompts you to think in a certain pattern or a path, like what hooks in the ```react``` does, which, in long-term, can be beneficial.
-    - A framework should be either opinionated or unopinionated, but the best case scenarios is for every individual from different fields to adjust/fine tune their study methods and according tools and utilities.
+    - A framework should be either opinionated or unopinionated, but the best case scenario is for every individual from different fields to adjust/fine tune their study methods and according tools and utilities.
     - A framework should take the psychological, physiological and intellectual status of the user into the equation.
     - A framework should be able to constantly absorb the evidence-based scientific research concerning study as well as the anecdotal stories and upgrade itself.
   - Low-level